Simon Berry (Saxophone)

 Simon’s father was the entertainment reporter for the Auckland Star and he grew up in a household frequented by the “big names” of the New Zealand music scene.
 When he was young, Simon learned piano and his initial outlet was singing in choirs during his school years.
 Simon took up the saxophone as a young lawyer in 1982 and has been playing his sax ever since.

-Simon has a broad taste in music and has played rock and jazz with a number of covers bands (Every Second Tuesday, The Shakin’ Martinis, Billie); Latin music with a samba reggae outfit (Brassy Beats); and, most recently, ska and rocksteady with Surrey Boudit.
+Simon has a broad taste in music and has played rock and jazz with a number of covers bands (Every Second Tuesday, The Shakin’ Martinis, Billie, 2Tone Review (current)); Latin music with a samba reggae outfit (Brassy Beats); and ska and rocksteady (Surrey Boudit).

 These gigs have included a wide variety of pubs (e.g. Kings Arms, Portland Public House, Grand Central), clubs (Grey Lynn and Warkworth RSCs), and festivals (Bay of Islands Jazz and Blues, Ruapuke Roots Garden Festival).
-Simon has also frequently performed with musos at pubs and restaurants in Rarotonga and Thailand.
+Simon has also performed with musos at pubs and restaurants in Rarotonga, Thailand and Cuba.

 “I feel privileged to fill the vacancy in Good Oil left by the band’s last sax player, says Simon, “They are lovely folk, great musos and I really rate Dave as a songwriter and bandleader.”